holochain-open-dev/holochain-client-csharp/README.md

 Also please get in touch and let us know of any bugs that need squsihing or improvements/features you would like and we will do our best to provide them for you!
 (Obviosuly we will squish any bugs you report!) ;-)

+We woukd also love to hear how you are using HoloNET?
+What apps, games, services or websites are you using it in?

 Please get in touch either on our [Twitter account](https://twitter.com/H0L0NET), [Telegram Channel](https://t.me/ourworldthegamechat) or [Discord Server](https://discord.gg/q9gMKU6).
 We look forward to hearing from you! :)

 ## How To Use HoloNET